Mahamed-Belkheir/qufl/README.md

 Generates a custom authentication middleware function based on the option object passed in

->**note:** content likely to change in future versions
+>**Note:** content likely to change in future versions

 - role: the user role allowed to access the route
 - type: token type, optional parameter, normal tokens are "token", input "refresh" for refresh token routes
 - predicate: a function expected to return a boolean value, it's passed the custom attribute given to the signToken function

-the middleware will reject requests for the following:
+The middleware will reject requests for the following:

 - no token provided
 - invalid token